RobertMueller2/OneIM-Docker-Scripts/README.md

 Some directories ($HOME/Progs/Containers) have to exist.
 As far as I remember,  but I have not restested this, sql server data directory needs to be chmod'ed 777.

+When running configwizard, add the target hostname (e.g. OneIMDB-81) as an alias for 127.0.0.1 to /etc/hosts and set the connection as e.g. OneIMDB-81,1481.
+This should avoid creation of jobs that the jobservice cannot process due to network issues.